Norby99/voice-assistant/README.md

 # voice-assistant
 This is my voice assistant Patric!

-You can add can add commands and even modify his name
+You can add commands and even modify his name

 ---